Music

 The choir prays and cares for each of its members.
 It serves God and his Church by aiming for musical excellence, commitment to Jesus Christ, and life in the Holy Spirit.

-With the approval of the directors, children in school grade three could participate in either the Trebles or Cherubim Choir, whichever seems most appropriate.
+With the approval of the directors, children in school grade 3 could participate with either the Trebles or with the Cherubim Choir, whichever seems most appropriate.

 A testimony from Dan McKinley, Minister of Music/Organist & Choirmaster:

-“Leading up to Easter Sunday, two of our parents were reviewing the music for “Worthy is the Lamb” from Messiah with their eldest son, a Treble Choir member.
+“Leading up to Easter Sunday, two parents were reviewing the music for “Worthy is the Lamb” from Handel’s Messiah with their eldest son, a treble.
 Their second son, a Cherubim Choir member, liked it so much that he wanted to hear it every day.
-On Easter Sunday, he could be heard belting it out with gusto while sitting in the congregation. (“Train up a child in the way he should go . . .”)
+On Easter Sunday, he belted it out with gusto in the congregation. (“Train up a child in the way he should go . . .”)